 Sharing the stories of New Zealand’s skies with locals and tourists for over 75 years, the Space Place entrances and delights visitors, who are invited to explore interactive galleries and multimedia exhibits.
 The historic Thomas Cooke telescope and Golden Bay Planetarium are also there for exploration, focusing not only on the starry night sky but also on local Maori star lore.

-Zealandia is something truly unique in the world, a fully fenced-in urban ecosanctuary with one goal: to restore a forest valley in Wellington as closely as possible to its pre-human state Zealandia is an ecosystem covering over 500 acres and is focused on only including flora and fauna that are or were native to the region.
+Zealandia is well worth a visit during any Wellington trip.
+This fully fenced-in urban eco-sanctuary has one special goal: to restore a forest valley in Wellington as closely as possible to its pre-human state.
+Zealandia is an ecosystem covering over 500 acres and is focused on only including flora and fauna that are or were native to the region.

 See props, costumes and set pieces from many different iconic movies from Middle Earth (of Lord of the Rings) to the amazing jungle world of Avatar’s Pandora here.
 Noted as one of the best movie tours in the world, you will be fully immersed in behind the scenes world of film-making.
 Best known for their work on the iconic Lord of the Rings movie series, the workshop will delight all fans of these amazing films.

-Stop in to explore the unique art and exhibitions of Wellington’s public art gallery.
-This free art gallery focuses on visual art, design and architecture, with galleries dedicated to Maori and Pacific arts as well as the city itself.
+When you travel to Wellington, stop in to explore the unique art and exhibitions of this public art gallery.
+This free facility focuses on visual art, design and architecture, with galleries dedicated to Maori and Pacific arts as well as the city itself.

 A pedestrian-only neighborhood, the Wellington Waterfront separates the city center from the sea.
 Featuring lovely picnic spots and public artworks, be sure to take a stroll along this once busy city port.
 Lovely and vibrant bars and restaurants are also at your disposal to best enjoy the wonderful harbor views.

-No trip to the capital city is complete without a visit to the local parliament building of Wellington.
+No Wellington vacation is complete without a visit to the local parliament building.
 Built during the 1970s over a 10-year period, this unique building (the Executive wing of New Zealand’s parliament) bears a striking resemblance to a beehive and is a heritage-listed building.
 Giving the cityscape of Wellington a special charm, the beehive is just as impressive on the inside as the outside.